Separate versions of PlayMaker Pro are available for Microsoft Windows, Apple's Macintosh OS X and Apple's iOS devices - iPad, iPhone and iPod Touch.

 iPad users can purchase the ability to create and edit PlayMaker Pro documents for an additional $37.99.
 You can demo the editing features for free, but you'll need to purchase editing from within the iPad app to save or print your work.
 The total price for PlayMaker Pro for iPad with editing is $39.98, about the same as a nice iPad accessory.

-You can move documents from Macintosh or Windows computers to an iPad / iPhone / iPod Touch using the Apps window of iTunes.
+You can move documents from Macintosh or Windows computers to an iPad / iPhone / iPod Touch using the File Sharing feature of iTunes.
 You can also email a document whose name ends in ".fbd".
 Apple's Mail app will hand off the ".fbd" document to PlayMaker Pro.
 Modern Mac users can AirDrop documents to their iPads.
 You can also use iCloud Drive to transfer documents to an iPad /iPhone / iPod Touch.

 Drawing plays on an iPad works similarly to drawing plays with the Macintosh or Windows versions of PlayMaker Pro, you just point with your finger instead of with a mouse.
 You may want to use a stylus so your pointer will be smaller and more precise.